Ground state energy and phase transitions of Long-range XXZ using VQE: VQE and the Ansatz Circuit

 We have not only used this method to find the ground state energy of LRXXZ efficiently for $J<0$, but also, for the first time, used a quantum algorithm to explore the long-range phase transitions for the case of $J>0$.
 In order to do this, we exploited our initial state coupled with the fact that the ansatz circuit is designed in a way that it does not cause the net magnetization to change.
 We evaluated the error between the ground state energy obtained via exact diagonalization and the energy evaluated by VQE.
+For VQE, we have used the COBYLA optimiser with 4000 iterations.
+We started with random initial parameters, and along with the large number of iterations, we can avoid local minima efficiently and ensure good quality convergence.
+Each data file was then averaged over five runs for both AFM-PM and PM-FM phase boundaries.
 The error evaluated from this method showed dependency on the phase in which it was evaluated.
 We exploited this feature to mark the phase transitions.
 We will take a closer look at these methods in the results section.